 When oral hygiene is not correct, bacteria accumulate between the teeth and the gums.
 Over time, these bacteria weaken and inflame the tissues surrounding the tooth.
 This causes the gums to bleed easily.

 Depending on the severity of the infection, we speak of two types of periodontal disease:

 - Gingivitis.
 It is the most common and mildest infection.
 It manifests itself with inflammation and redness of the gums and can also present bleeding.

 - Periodontitis.
 If the gingivitis is not solved, this can evolve affecting the tissues that hold the tooth.
 It usually presents with pain when chewing, persistent bad breath and teeth that move.

 When the infection is very advanced causes the retraction of the gum and even the loss of dental pieces.

 Although proper oral hygiene is essential to prevent these problems, periodontal disease can also have other causes:

 WHY IS PERIODONTICS IMPORTANT?

-Many people with periodontal disease are not aware of it because they have no symptoms.
-They usually go to the dentist when they start to feel discomfort.
+Many people with periodontal disease they are not aware of it because they have no symptoms.
+Generally, they go to the dentist when they start to feel discomfort.
 In these cases, the infection may be very advanced, with severe bone loss.

 - Red, swollen, or tender gums